bale of plastic bottles for recycling.

 While rebates help businesses recycle and become more sustainable, they don’t reduce commercial waste.
 It’s up to you to put in place an effective waste management strategy to cut waste at the point of production.
 Get started with help building an effective waste management plan with Business Waste.

-• star icon What is the role of recycling companies in offering rebates?
+• bin shapes icon What is the role of recycling companies in offering rebates?

 Recycling companies offer rebates by accepting commercial waste from businesses and organisations – either via collection or delivery.
 They use professional machinery and teams to check and sort waste, ensuring only eligible recycling materials are processed and recycled.
 Then they weigh each type of recycling provided and assign a rebate price based on this weight and the material’s market value.